nateonguitar/TetrisJS/README.md

 -------

-It is recommended to then make a
+Your Levels must inheret from `Level`, override the init() function, and provide a m

 ```
-class GameController extends GameObject {
+class OverworldLevel extends Level {
+	// override
+	public init(): void {
+		this.managingGameObject = new ZeldaController();
+		this.images = [
+			'Link.png',
+			'Overworld.png',
+			'SoldierBlue.png',
+			'SoldierGreenWalkDownSpritesheet.png',
+			'SoldierGreenWalkSideSpritesheet.png',
+		];
+	}
 }

 ```

 and do whatever you want.
 Very similar to Unity.
 Any class that extends from GameObject will automatically be registered with the GameManager and your `update()` and `draw()` functions will run if you override them.